nsrknth/llmlean/docs/ollama-models.md

 ### Performance Tips for Kimina Models

 - **Set `numSamples` to a small number**: These models generate detailed reasoning chains, so using fewer samples is recommended for better performance

+## BFS Provers

+[BFS-Prover series](https://huggingface.co/ByteDance-Seed/BFS-Prover) are open-source step-level provers developed by ByteDance Seed team.

+**Tips for BFS-Prover models:**
+- These models were trained to use the current tactic state as input and the preceding tactic as output, so you must set `prompt = "tacticstate"`, `responseFormat = "tactic"` and `mode = "parallel"`.
+- Currently `llmqed` functions the same as `llmstep ""`.